Plane veers off runway in China and catches fire; 36 injured

 The Tibet Airlines flight with 122 people on board was departing from the southwestern city of Chongqing for a flight to Nyingchi in China’s Tibet region.

 Videos shared by state media showed the left side of the aircraft on fire as people who appeared to be passengers headed away from the scene.
-Fire trucks sprayed water on the plane.
+Other footage showed fire trucks spraying water on the plane.
 The accident happened at 8:09 a.m.
 (0009 GMT), Tibet Airlines said.

 The Airbus A319-115 jet had 113 passengers and nine flight crew on board, all of whom were evacuated.
 During the evacuation, 36 people were injured with sprains or scrapes, according to the southwest regional branch of the Civil Aviation Administration of China (CAAC).